Dynamic Programming 101 | Types, Examples, and Use-Cases

 It's like tackling a giant jigsaw puzzle by piecing together smaller sections first.

-But here's where DP gets really clever.
-It stores the solution to each of these smaller parts to avoid doing the same work over and over again(like you would store the shortest routes between cities in the first example).
+Simply put, DP stores the solution to each of these smaller parts to avoid doing the same work over and over again(like you would store the shortest routes between cities in the first example).
 So, with dynamic programming, you're not just working harder, you're working smarter!

 When to use Dynamic Programming?